pawurb/rails-pg-extras/README.md

 **Shameless plug:** rails-pg-extras is one of the tools that I use when conducting Rails performance audits.
 [Check out my offer](https://pawelurbanek.com/#rails-performance-tuning) if you need help with fine-tuning your app.

-Use [rails-pg-extras-web](https://github.com/defkode/rails-pg-extras-web) if you want to see SQL metrics in the UI instead of a command line interface.
+Optionally you can enable a visual interface:

 ![Web interface](https://github.com/pawurb/rails-pg-extras/raw/master/rails-pg-extras-web.png)